Inca Empire: Expansion and consolidation

-Silva also disputes the date given by traditional historiography for the battle: the late 15th century during the reign of Topa Inca Yupanqui (1471–93).
+Silva also disputes the date given by traditional historiography for the battle: the late 15th century during the reign of Topa Inca Yupanqui (1471–1493).
 Instead, he places it in 1532 during the Inca Civil War.
-Nevertheless, Silva agrees on the claim that the bulk of the Incan conquests were made during the late 15th century.
-At the time of the Incan Civil War an Inca army was, according to Diego de Rosales, subduing a revolt among the Diaguitas of Copiapó and Coquimbo.
+Nevertheless, Silva agrees on the claim that the bulk of the Inca conquests were made during the late 15th century.
+At the time of the Inca Civil War an Inca army was, according to Diego de Rosales, subduing a revolt among the Diaguitas of Copiapó and Coquimbo.

 The empire's push into the Amazon Basin near the Chinchipe River was stopped by the Shuar in 1527.
 The empire extended into corners of what are today the north of Argentina and part of the southern Colombia.
 However, most of the southern portion of the Inca empire, the portion denominated as Qullasuyu, was located in the Altiplano.

 The Inca Empire was an amalgamation of languages, cultures and peoples.
 The components of the empire were not all uniformly loyal, nor were the local cultures all fully integrated.
 The Inca empire as a whole had an economy based on exchange and taxation of luxury goods and labour.
 The following quote describes a method of taxation:

 For as is well known to all, not a single village of the highlands or the plains failed to pay the tribute levied on it by those who were in charge of these matters.
 There were even provinces where, when the natives alleged that they were unable to pay their tribute, the Inca ordered that each inhabitant should be obliged to turn in every four months a large quill full of live lice, which was the Inca's way of teaching and accustoming them to pay tribute.

+First contact

+Aleixo Garcia (died 1525) was a Portuguese explorer and conquistador.
+He was a castaway who lived in Brazil and explored Paraguay and Bolivia.
+On a raiding expedition with a Guaraní army, Garcia and a few colleagues were the first Europeans known to have come into contact with the Inca Empire.